ansible-collections/cloud-content-handbook/Guidelines/jira_ticket_creation_guidelines.md

 - **Support:** If you are in doubt, check with `#ansible-jira-support` or `#ansible-cloud-team`.

 > **Note:**
 > - *Acceptance Criteria* are **specific to each ticket** — they define what success looks like for that particular epic, story, task, or spike.
+Make demos a part of the delivery whenever relevant.
 > - The *Definition of Done (DoD)* should remain **consistent across tickets** and reflect the team’s shared understanding of completion (for example: code reviewed, tested, documented, and handed off).

 ---